 Jewellery Care Instructions

-Every Eliise Maar Jewellery piece comes with a complimentary polishing cloth for your use & car instructions.
-Whilst basic cleaning can be done at home, we recommend having your jewellery professionally cleaned and inspected (check your stone settings regularly) every 6 months.
+Every Eliise Maar Jewellery piece comes with a complimentary polishing cloth & care instructions.
+Whilst basic cleaning can be done at home, we recommend having your jewellery professionally cleaned and inspected (check your stone settings regularly) every 6 months or depending on the need.

-We are not responsible for how you wear your jewellery.
+We have no control over how the jewellery is being worn.
 Scratches and knocks are part of normal signs of everyday wear.

 Wearing Your Jewellery